observatoire-mobilite/odmkraken/README.md

-# kraken
+# 🐙 The ODM Kraken
-The **kraken** is the orchestration layer responsible for gathering and postprocessing ODM's mobility data
+The **kraken** is the orchestration layer of the Ministry of Mobility's ODM data infrastructure, responsible for gathering and postprocessing mobility data.